groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/searching/search-for-embedded-and-encrypted-objects-in-qr-code-signatures/_index.md

 productName: GroupDocs.Signature for .NET
 hideChildren: False
 ---

-# Search for embedded and encrypted objects in QR-Code signatures

 GroupDocs.Signature provides additional features when searching forQR-code signatures ([QrCodeSignature](https://apireference.groupdocs.com/net/signature/groupdocs.signature.domain/qrcodesignature)) that were previously encrypted or contains embedded data objects.
 Summary the abilities are as follow

 *   ability to search for embedded custom objects into metadata and decrypt them to original source values